Rhinemann/mage-hack/Index.md

 Paradox can take a variety of forms.
 Backlash, reality directly attacking the offensive mage, can cause temporary, long term, or even permanent wounds, flaws, or oddities.
 Quiet, a magical form of madness, forces the offending mage to resolve their guilt over disjointing reality.
 Exceptionally offensive mages can be catapulted into Paradox Realms, or hounded by Paradox spirits.

 ### Paradox Pool
-Mages accumulate Paradox into a pool from different sources
+Mages accumulate Paradox into a pool from different sources, they are as follows:
+- Casting vulgar magick.
+Whenever a Sleeper witnesses you using Magick in obvious ways, the player adds d6 to the pool and gains 1 PP.
+  > Optional Rule: Harsh Paradox
+-

 ## SFX
 ### Universal SFX